Alfresco/docs-alfresco/ags/latest/using/gs/search-records.md

 ## Creating a search

 You can search all the contents of your Records Management site.
-You can narrow the results of your search by specifying relevant metadata fields and container types (category, folder, record).
+You can narrow the results of your search by specifying relevant metadata fields and container types ({% include tooltip.html word="category" text="category" %}, folder, record).
 Once you create a search, you can save it to use again.

 See [Advanced search options](#advanced-search-options) for how to get the most out of the search facility.